pdjr-signalk/pdjr-skplugin-renotifier/README.md

 __Arguments__.
 A comma or space separated list of values which should be passed to the notifier script as arguments.
-The meaning of these values is script dependent, but for scripts which implement some kind of communication it is sensible if these indicate the recipient of the notification.
+The meaning of these values is script dependent (see _Description_ above), but for scripts which implement some kind of communication these will likely indicate the recipient of the notification.
-For example, in the case of the `SMS` notifier script included in the plugin distribution this option should include a list of the cellphone numbers of to which notification texts should be sent.
+For example, in the case of the `SMS` notifier script included in the plugin distribution this option should include a list of the cellphone numbers to which notification texts should be sent.

+### Notifier scripts

+Notifier scripts are shell scripts or executables located in the `bin/` folder under the plugin installation directory.
+Scripts must be executable by the owner of the executing Signale K Node server.

+__signalk-renotifier__ executes a script by passing the text of the notification as the script's standard input and the contents of the configuration _Arguments_ field as the script argument(s).
+For a script designed to send messages, the _Arguments_ field will typically contain a list of message addressees in whatever format suits the mode of communication: telephone numbers for SMS, email addresses for email, and so on.

+The plugin executes each notifier script once with no arguments and uses the return value as the contents of the _Description_ configuration option.

+The `SMS` script installed with the plugin is listed below.

+`
+#!/bin/bash
+# Send Signal K notifications by SMS

+if [ "$#" -eq 0 ]; then
+	echo "Send Signal K notifications by SMS (arguments must be phone numbers)" exit 0 fi

+GAMMU="/usr/bin/gammu"

+while [ "${1}" != "" ]; do
+#	COMMAND="$GAMMU sendsms TEXT ${1}"
+#	eval ${COMMAND} < &0
+#	shift
+done
+`

 ## Notifications, warnings and errors